aarshroongta1/fiction-gpt/README.md

 # fiction-gpt
-Using Generative AI to help new authors brainstorm the plot, setting and characters for their work.
+Fiction GPT is a platform being developed to tap the powers of Generative AI to help new authors brainstorm ideas for their next work, including the plot, setting, and characters among others.